safaabbes/thesis-project/README.md

 ### TODO List

+- [ ] Change accuracy metric and re-train source (and save model!)
+- [ ] Create new model with a branch to classify super-classes

 - [x] Implement dataset of 40 classes
 - [x] Test 12 directions on original resnet50
 - [x] Test 12 directions on resnet50 with the additions made by Sentry